sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 		* 1.0.0-beta-2
 	* **Internal:**
 		* **Improved:**
-			* The "invalid sitemap" notification now suggest to contact premium support, rather than stating the inconvinient obvious.
+			* The "invalid sitemap" notification now suggest you contacting premium support, rather than stating the inconvinient obvious.
 		* **Fixed:**
 			* The robots.txt file got marked as static whilst being dynamic when another plugin or theme affects the output.
 			* Requesting a crawl through AJAX now works correctly when debugging is disabled.